GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-definitions.md

 - <span id="section-508-conformant"><strong>Section 508 conformant:</strong></span> The entire ICT product meets all applicable Section 508 standards.
 For example, for a web page to be conformant, the entire web page must meet all applicable 38 WCAG Level A and AA Success Criteria.

-- <span id="section-508-conformance-validation-testing"><strong>Section 508 conformance validation testing:</strong></span> Testing to confirm that an IT implementation meets the requirements of the relevant Section 508 standards.
+- <span id="section-508-conformance-validation-testing"><strong>Section 508 conformance validation testing:</strong></span> Testing to confirm an IT implementation meets the requirements of the relevant Section 508 standards.
 The requirements or criteria for conformance must be specified.

-- <span id="section-508-program"><strong>Section 508 Program or equivalent:</strong></span> An effort within a reporting entity to ensure that all of its IT meets  Section 508 standards, often led by a designated Program Manager.
+- <span id="section-508-program"><strong>Section 508 Program or equivalent:</strong></span> An effort within a reporting entity to ensure all of its IT meets Section 508 standards, often led by a designated Program Manager.

-- <span id="section-508-program-manager"><strong>Section 508 Program Manager:</strong></span> Manager of a reporting entity’s Section 508 program on behalf of the reporting entity CIO, to include developing and maintaining policies, guidance, and best practices.
+- <span id="section-508-program-manager"><strong>Section 508 Program Manager:</strong></span> Manager of a reporting entity’s Section 508 program on behalf of the reporting entity CIO whose duties include developing and maintaining policies, guidance, and best practices.
 Some reporting entities might not have an individual with this title, but there may be an individual assigned the same duties and responsibilities.
 Used interchangeably with Section 508 Coordinator.
 See [M-24-08](https://www.whitehouse.gov/omb/management/ofcio/m-24-08-strengthening-digital-accessibility-and-the-management-of-section-508-of-the-rehabilitation-act/#_ftn16) for additional roles and responsibilities.

--<span id="shared-service"><strong>Shared Service:</strong></span> A Federal shared service in this context is defined as an information technology function that is provided for consumption by multiple organizations across Federal agencies by a single Federal Agency.
+-<span id="shared-service"><strong>Shared Service:</strong></span> A federal shared service in this context is defined as an information technology function that is provided for consumption by multiple organizations across federal agencies by a single federal agency.

 - <span id="sso"><strong>Single Sign On:</strong></span> A system allowing one set of login credentials to access multiple applications.

 - <span id="solicitation"><strong>Solicitation:</strong></span> A request for bids or proposals from the federal government.
 Solicitations under simplified acquisition procedures may require submission of either a quotation or an offer (from the [FAR](https://www.acquisition.gov/far/part-2)).

-- <span id="sometimes"><strong>Sometimes:</strong></span> Used to describe activities that are performed approximately 1%-24% of the time.
+- <span id="sometimes"><strong>Sometimes:</strong></span> Used to describe activities that are performed approximately 1% to 24% of the time.

 - <span id="sufficient"><strong>Sufficient:</strong></span> Adequate to meet the needs of a requirement.